UnblockedByOps/arsenal/README.md

 ### Adding devices

 You are now ready to add devices.
-The Arsenal client has an import tool to read in physcial devices from a csv.
+The Arsenal client has an import tool to read in physical devices from a csv.

 #### CSV Format